etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 Callouts are implemented by a Java Servlet.

-!!!Note
+!!! note
     The simplest way to implement a callout is using the **SimpleCallout** class, that keeps you out from the 'plumbing' of building the response.

 The things to consider are: